Lightning-AI/pytorch-lightning/docs/source-pytorch/past_versions.rst

 Past PyTorch Lightning versions
 ===============================

-Pytorch Lightning evolved over time.
-Here's the full history of PyTorch Lightning versions with links to the respective docs.
+PyTorch Lightning evolved over time.
+Here's the complete history of versions with links to their respective docs.

 .. list-table:: Past versions